Kicksecure/security-misc/README.md

 * Reverse path filtering is enabled to prevent IP spoofing and mitigate vulnerabilities such as CVE-2019-14899.

+## Network optimisation

+* Increases the size of the receive queue and the number of maximum connections.

+* Increases memory dedicated to the network interfaces.

+* Raises the default UDP limits.

+* Enable TCP Fast Open to reduce network latency.

+* Raise the number of pending connections in order to be more resistant to simple DoS attack.

+* Disables TCP slow start after idle.

+* Reduces the TCP keepalive time.

+* Enables MTU probing when a ICMP black hole is detected.

 ## Entropy collection improvements

 * The `jitterentropy_rng` kernel module is loaded as early as possible